Terry Dolan (footballer): Managerial career

-Dolan became interested in coaching while he was a player and he helped to improve the fortunes of East Bowling Unity in the Bradford Amateur Sunday League, before he started his managerial career in a player-coach position at Harrogate Town.
+Terry Dolan became interested in coaching while he was a player and he helped to improve the fortunes of East Bowling Unity in the Bradford Amateur Sunday League, before he started his managerial career in a player-coach position at Harrogate Town.
 He became youth coach at Bradford City in January 1985.
 He was then appointed first team coach in August 1986.

 Dolan became manager of Bradford City in January 1987, after the sacking of Trevor Cherry.
 His first game was as caretaker when City won a 5–1 against Oldham Athletic in the FA Cup.
 He was given the job full-time 11 days later and for the rest of the season he successfully steered the club away from a relegation battle, finishing 10th in the 1986–87 season in the Division Two.
 In his first full season, the club finished fourth, narrowly missing out on promotion to the top flight for the first time in 66 years.

 He was sacked in January 1989 and instead joined Rochdale, who were reviving in Division Four.
 He helped Rochdale to a record FA Cup run in 1989–90 and mid-table finish but lost support the following season when he introduced Chris Lee, the son of his assistant, to the side.

-He joined Hull City acrimoniously as manager in 1991 with Rochdale receiving compensation for Hull's illegal approach.
+Dolan joined Hull City acrimoniously as manager in 1991 with Rochdale receiving compensation for Hull's illegal approach.
 He spent six years with the Tigers, staying at the helm despite two relegations.

-In 1997, he returned to Huddersfield Town as reserve team coach under Peter Jackson but left in 2000.
+In 1997, Dolan returned to Huddersfield Town as reserve team coach under Peter Jackson but left in 2000.

 In 2000, he returned to Yorkshire with York City.
 He was sacked as manager in 2003, with the club citing financial reasons for his departure.

 He returned to management in October 2006 with Northern Premier League Premier Division side Guiseley.
 He parted company with the club in November 2007.

-He was a consultant / coach to the St Vincent and Grenadines national team as they progressed through qualifiers for the 2006 World Cup and head of recruitment for Notts County (2014/5 season).
+He was a consultant / coach to the St Vincent and Grenadines national team as they progressed through qualifiers for the 2006 World Cup and head of recruitment for Notts County (2014–15 season).
 Between 2004 and 2013, he worked for the League Managers Association, mentoring new managers and coaches.
 The role included sitting as a panel member for tribunals to settle transfer disputes between clubs and later for the Premier League as a match delegate, assessing referees.
 In November 2015, he was appointed as a director of Bradford Park Avenue.